eagle-cooler/power-eagle/memory-bank/activeContext.md

 5. Type detection should be separate from module loading
 6. Installation hooks should be clearly ordered
 7. TypeScript's type inference can simplify code
 8. Error handling should be consistent across mod types
+9. React Integration
+   - ES modules work better with Vite
+   - Functional components are preferred
+   - Proper hook usage is critical

+10. Mod Development
+    - Keep components simple
+    - Use standard React patterns
+    - Maintain proper context flow